Impeachment of Yoon Suk Yeol: Related motions

-Constitutional Court trial

 Preparations

-The Constitutional Court of Korea has 180 days from the passage of the impeachment motion to review it.
+The Constitutional Court of Korea has 180 days from the passage of an impeachment motion to review it.
 At the time of filing the impeachment motion, the court was composed of only six justices; two vacancies were subsequently filled by Choi Sang-mok after nomination by the National Assembly, leaving one vacancy.
 It normally has nine members and is required by law to have at least seven to begin hearings.
 In addition, two of the six justices have tenures ending within the mandated review period in April 2025, causing additional concerns over quorum.
 Debates have arisen in the National Assembly on whether acting president Han Duck-soo is entitled to fill the vacant seats, with the DPK supporting it on the grounds that the president only serves to confirm parliamentary nominees and the PPP opposing it on the grounds that an acting president can only appoint justices only in the event of a presidential vacancy, not a suspension of duties.
 Yoon's impeachment became the eighth impeachment case in 2024 alone received by the court – the highest number in a single year in South Korean history.